-The first stretch leads you from you departure point to the Forum of Beirut at Karantina, so whether you are renting or have a bike, let’s set off from the entrance of BIEL.
+The first stretch leads you from you departure point to the Forum of Beirut at Karantina, so whether you are renting or have a bike, let’s set off from the entrance of Beirut Waterfront.
 Once you get to Karantina, you can leave the busy highway and get onto the coastal road.
-Go past the Forum towards Burj Hammoud, where you can cross the highway under the bridge along the Beirut River.
-If you don’t want to go on the highway, an alternative route is to start at Paul on the corner of Gouraud Street, cycle right down the street till you hit Mar Mikhail, past Lebanon Electricity till you reach the crossroad of Bourj Hammound.
+Go past the Forum towards Bourj Hammoud, where you can cross the highway under the bridge along the Beirut River.
+If you don’t want to go on the highway, an alternative route is to start at Paul on the corner of Gouraud Street, cycle right down the street till you hit Mar Mikhail, past Lebanon Electricity till you reach the crossroad of Bourj Hammoud.
 From here, you can easily get to the sea road.
 You should now be on the coastal road, which is hopefully less crowded.
 Be careful though!
 Always stay on the side of the road at all times.

 Step 4 Karantina to Dbayeh

 The next leg will take you from Karantina to Dbayeh.
 The sea road will eventually run perpendicular to the highway.
-This is when your quiet ride will become noisier, but don’t fret.
+This is when your quiet ride will become noisier but don’t fret.
 Take a water break once you reach the Dbayeh Corniche.
 Relax your muscles while admiring Beirut’s skyline.
 Enjoy your triumph and get ready to move again.

 Step 5 Dbayeh to Jounieh

-Step 6 Jounieh to Jbeil
+Step 6 Jounieh to Byblos

 Step 7 Jbeil to Batroun

-Jounieh and its olds souk, with its many Sunday morning charms including the smell of fresh ground coffee.
+Jounieh and its olds souk, with its many Sunday morning charms including the smell of freshly ground coffee.
 Conquering Tabarja hill and the energizing feeling you get from knowing it is the one and only uphill section of the ride.